In 2026, What Medical Schools Require Casper?

 • Working microphone

 You must register for your Casper at least 3 days before your preferred test date so that your identity can be verified and your payment processed.
-Do not book the test last minute.
+Do not book the test at the last minute.

 Casper test dates vary between schools.
 It’s imperative that you pay close attention to the due dates set by the schools you are applying to.
 The test dates for upcoming admissions cycles are made available in the spring.